Guía de bordado (ES)

-This page will give you all the guidelines to make a piece for the Forest of hope
+This page will give you all the guidelines to make an individual piece for the Forest of Hope.
+If you want to make a collective piece, follow the link below.

-In 2021 we stitched more than 180 trees in total.
-In 2022 we are inviting you to help the forest grow even more, and also create flora, fauna and fungi, to complete the ecosystem.
+In 2021 we stitched more than 180 trees in total; we were over a hundred stitchers in 10 countries.
+In 2022-4 we took the Forest travelling around Mexico and then Argentina.
+And all the while we kept on stitching.
+Now the Forest measures close to 200sqm and there are new woodlands popping up in Brasil, Spain, Holland … and maube somewhere near you.
+We are inviting you to help the forest grow even more, and also create flora, fauna and fungi, to complete the ecosystem.

 What you chose to stitch and how is completely up to you, but we ask you to follow these guidelines carefully so that the great forest can easily come together with the button and button hole system.

-You can chose to follow the step by step photo instructions or watch the videos (still in Spanish for the minute, we’re working on it).
+You can choose to follow the step by step photo instructions or watch the videos (still in Spanish for the minute, we’re working on it, if you know of someone who could help remake these videos in English, we want to hear from them).

 Materials